 Minimizes Pressure Ulcers

-This statistic measures the percentage of long-term residents that suffered from new or worsened pressure ulcers or bed sores.
-We use this statistic in calculating our nursing grades.
+This metric measures the percent of long-term patients who suffered from new or worsened pressure ulcers or bed sores.
+We consider this statistic when determining both nursing and long-term care grades.

 Minimizes Serious Falls

 In Camelot Nursing and Rehab Center, 1.86% of Patients had Serious Falls